 Ever since phototherapy was introduced as a relatively safe and effective treatment for all kinds of afflictions, a rainbow of colored therapeutic light bulbs has emerged.
-For example, blue light is said to the symptoms of seasonal depression, and red light seems to be an acne treatment.
+For example, blue light is said to improve the symptoms of seasonal depression, and red light seems to be an effective acne treatment.
 Green, however, is the color of choice when it comes to treating a headache.

 Green light is thought to reduce chronic pain, including pain caused by migraines, fibromyalgia, and other pain syndromes.
-In an animal published in the journal Pain, green light was shown to reduce pain sensation in rats by up to 60 percent.
-In another conducted by Harvard Medical School researchers, participants were asked to report changes in pain intensity during a migraine attack when they were exposed to different colored lights.
+In an animal study published in the journal Pain, green light was shown to reduce pain sensation in rats by up to 60 percent.
+In another study conducted by Harvard Medical School researchers, participants were asked to report changes in pain intensity during a migraine attack when they were exposed to different colored lights.

 The results of the study showed that most respondents – nearly 80 percent – reported that high-intensity white lights significantly worsened headache pain.
 Every other color tested, including red, blue, and amber, also aggravated migraines.
 Green light, however, had no negative impact on headaches.
 In fact, researchers were surprised to discover that green light exposure reduced head pain in about 20 percent of participants.